Data-Driven Marketing: Making Better Decisions with Analytics

 The increasing significance of analytics is evidenced by industry-wide global marketing research.

-Lead quality is the key metric for measuring marketing performance in the opinion of 39% of marketers.
+say lead quality is the key metric for measuring performance

-83% of marketers witnessed an increase in conversion rates as they adopted more sophisticated marketing technology and analytics.
+witnessed an increase in conversion rates after adopting more sophisticated marketing technology and analytics

-86% of sales personnel observed improvement in lead quality.
+of sales personnel observed improvement in lead quality

-71% of brands spending a high budget consider AI-powered personalisation/optimisation a major trend in marketing performance.
+of high-budget brands consider AI-powered personalisation / optimisation a major trend in marketing performance

-Take, for instance, the case of a company that spends ₹100,000 on marketing on Google, LinkedIn, and Facebook.
+Take, for instance, a company that spends ₹1,00,000 on marketing across Google, LinkedIn and Facebook:

 It is aware only of the total spend.

-Campaign that performed best in terms of conversions.
+- The campaign that performed best in terms of conversions

 Metrics that Businesses Must Track

-Though marketing provides various metrics, not all need to be tracked by organisations.
-Instead, organisations need to focus on some specific metrics that help them achieve their business goals.
+Though marketing provides various metrics, not all need to be tracked.
+Focus on the specific few that help you achieve your business goals.

-Knowing from where web traffic comes can be very beneficial for companies.
+Knowing where your web traffic comes from can be very beneficial for companies.

 CAC calculates the cost involved in acquiring customers.

-If CAC is low, it means that marketing campaigns are cost-effective.
+✅ A low CAC means your marketing campaigns are cost-effective.

 This way, businesses do not have to deliver the same marketing message to all audiences.
 They can conduct more precise marketing campaigns aimed at particular target groups.